Sustainable Water Resource Management

-In 2017, PTTEP updated the water risk assessment and scenario analysis of potential impact regarding water scarcity, increase in water prices, laws and requirements for water, conflicts with its stakeholders over water use.
+In 2018, PTTEP updated the water risk assessment and scenario analysis of potential impact regarding water scarcity, increase in water prices, laws and requirements for water, conflicts with its stakeholders over water use.
 The results show that there is no significant effect to all PTTEP assets and support bases for every events assessed.

 Water Use Reduction Initiatives

-Produced Water Treatment
+Produced Water Management

 Produced water is water that is retained in a petroleum source and produced as a byproduct along with the petroleum production process.
-Produced water can be used for other purposes such as injection into reservoirs to enhance oil recovery.
+Produced water can be used for other purposes such as injection into reservoirs to improve oil recovery.
 In order to prevent the negative impact of produced water being released into the environment, PTTEP operates its activities by complying with the regulatory requirements of every area where we operate.